Ferdinand of Brunswick

-In 1744, in succession to Margrave Wilhelm of Brandenburg, killed at Prague, Ferdinand received the command of Frederick the Great's Leibgarde Battalion.
+On December 17, 1744, in succession to Margrave Wilhelm of Brandenburg, killed at Prague, Ferdinand received the command of Frederick the Great's Leibgarde Battalion.

 On June 4 1745, during the Battle of Hohenfriedberg, Ferdinand led a brigade.
 On September 30, Ferdinand greatly distinguished himself at the head of his brigade during the Battle of Soor.
 He stormed a height defended by Ludwig, one of his younger brother, as an officer of the Austrian service and another brother of Duke Ferdinand was killed by his side in this charge.
 During this attack, he captured five guns.
 After the peace of Dresden, Duke Ferdinand paraded with King Frederick II in Berlin.

 After the war, Ferdinand was in the closest touch with the military work of Frederick the Great who supervised the instruction of the guard battalion.
 Furthermore, Ferdinand became one of the most intimate friends of the king.
 During this period, he became successively lieutenant-general (May 19, 1750), Governor of Peitz (September 17, 1752), Governor of Magdeburg (June 7, 1755) and colonel of Braunschweig Infantry (June 7 1755).